↑

-7 Tips for Conquering Your First Backpacking Trip
+Backpacking 101 | 7 Tips for Conquering Your First Backpacking Trip

 It can be a little nerve-wracking the first time you venture away from the security of your over-packed minivan.
 But all campers and outdoor lovers should at some point in their lives go on a genuine, overnight hiking trip.
 Nothing quite compares to exploring the outdoors with just you and your trusty backpack.

-In some aspects, backpacking is similar to RV and campground camping, but there are some big differences you should keep in mind as you’re planning your hiking trip.
+In some aspects, backpacking is similar to RV and campground camping, but there are some big differences you should keep in mind as you’re planning your first backpacking trip.
 These can make the difference between actually enjoying your hike and feeling like you’re on an episode of Running Wild with Bear Grylls.

 • How to make sure you have fun